 Options: Most Recent, Average, Maximum

 This feature controls how the data the sensor reports is computed.
-With Most Recent mode, the sensor reports the results of the last measurement prior to the Heartbeat only.
-Using Average mode, the sensor reports the mean of the frequency, vibration, and crest factor readings that occurred since the last Heartbeat.
-The temperature reading is just the most recent reading when in Average mode.
-Using Maximum mode, the sensor reports the frequency, crest factor, and the temperature associated with the largest vibration measurement in the Heartbeat.
+With the Most Recent Mode, the sensor only reports the results of the last measurement before the Heartbeat.
+Using Average Mode, the sensor reports the mean of the frequency, vibration, and crest factor readings that occurred since the last Heartbeat.
+The temperature reading is just the most recent reading when in Average Mode.
+Using Maximum Mode, the sensor reports the frequency, crest factor, and Temperature associated with the largest vibration measurement in the Heartbeat.

 Resources